ibm-cloud-docs/account/faqs-account.md

 You can target URLs for any {{site.data.keyword.Bluemix_notm}} console page to a specific account.
 If you have multiple accounts, you can bookmark the account-specific URLs to easily access resources in different accounts without having to manually switch between them.

 1. Switch to the account that you want to target, and go to the [Account settings](/account/settings) page in the console.
 In the Account section, find the account ID, such as `a1b2c3d4e5f61234567890fedcba4321`.
 1. Go to the console page that you want to bookmark, and add `?bss_account=<account-id>` to the URL, replacing `<account-id>` with the ID from your account.
-For example,:
+For example:

    ```text
    /billing/usage?bss_account=a1b2c3d4e5f61234567890fedcba4321